 Ethylene glycol, currently produced from petroleum resources, can be cost-effectively produced from coal.

-The feed for the process is coal dust waste product, a fine powder made from coal created by crushing, grinding, or pulverizing coal.
-It can also be generated during mining, handling, or transporting coal.
-The calorific value of coal dust is between 25–45 MJ/kg.
+The feed for the process is coal dust, a fine powder produced during coal crushing, grinding, mining, handling, or transport, with a calorific value of 25–45 MJ/kg.

 Research Projects: